konsumer/gatsby-starter-bootstrap-netlify/README.md

 ### Configuration

-Set stuff up in `gatsby-config.js`.
+Set your site's title in `gatsby-config.js`.
 Edit your pages with netlify CMS.

 ### Theming